redecentralize/alternative-internet/README.md

 * [OpenDHT](https://github.com/savoirfairelinux/opendht) is a lightweight C++11 Distributed Hash Table implementation offering a clean and powerful distributed map API.
 It is used by [Ring](https://ring.cx), is able to listen to value changes and adds a cryptography layer.

+* [ZeroNet](https://zeronet.io) enabled decentralized websites using Bitcoin crypto and the BitTorrent network

 ## Social Networks

 * [AKASHA](https://akasha.world) AKASHA is a next-generation social media network immune to censorship by design.
 It is built on top of Ethereum using Smart Contracts and IPFS.